egarbarino/safari_gke_2/lesson_1/README.md

 Set up TMUX

-Create file `.tmux.conf` and add the below line to have the status bar visible at all times:
+Create file `~/.tmux.conf` and add the below line to have the status bar visible at all times:

 ```